LMBertholdo/anygility-tangled/readme.txt

 This software is intended to create and use playbooks as described on the paper "Anycast Agility: Network Playbooks to Fight DDoS".

-Software installation instructions on Tangled testbed in INSTALL.TXT
+Software installation instructions on  INSTALL.TXT

 This set of tools provided here is part of the Tangled anycast testbed (https://anycast-testbed.nl).
 Even though most of the tools are tailored to our anycast network,